smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     /**
      * Presents a keyboard on the head unit to capture user input
      * @param {String} initialText - The initial text that is used as placeholder text.
-It might not work on some head units.
+It might not work on some head units
      * @param {KeyboardProperties} customKeyboardConfig - the custom keyboard configuration to be used when the keyboard is displayed
      * @param {KeyboardListener} listener - A keyboard listener to capture user input
      * @return {Number} - A unique ID that can be used to cancel this keyboard.
-If `null`, no keyboard was created.
+If `null`, no keyboard was created */ presentKeyboard (initialText, customKeyboardConfig, listener)
-    */
-    presentKeyboard (initialText, customKeyboardConfig, listener)

     /**
      * Cancels the keyboard-only interface if it is currently showing.
-If the keyboard has not yet been sent to Core, it will not be sent.
+If the keyboard has not yet been sent to Core, it will not be sent
-     * This will only dismiss an already presented keyboard if connected to head units running SDL 6.0+.
+     * This will only dismiss an already presented keyboard if connected to head units running SDL 6.0+
      * @param {Number} cancelID - The unique ID assigned to the keyboard, passed as the return value from `presentKeyboard` */ dismissKeyboard (cancelID)

     /**
      * Set a custom keyboard configuration for this session.
-If set to null, it will reset to default keyboard configuration.
+If set to null, it will reset to default keyboard configuration
      * @param {KeyboardProperties} keyboardConfiguration - the custom keyboard configuration to be used when the keyboard is displayed
     */
     setKeyboardConfiguration (keyboardConfiguration)